Table of Contents

-Who wouldn’t want to own a cute, adorable, and lovely little pet to cuddle every single day?
+Who wouldn’t want to have a sweet, gorgeous, and adorable pet of their own to cuddle with every day?

 Additionally, they also found out that “pets constituted a valuable source of illness work in managing feelings through distraction from symptoms and upsetting experiences, and provided a form of encouragement for activity.”